jwjacobson/gfetch-cli/terms_of_service.md

 ## 4. Use of the Application

 ### 4.1 Permitted Use
-You may use GFetch to:
+You may use Gfetch to:
 - Download your own Gmail emails for personal backup
 - Store emails locally on your device
 - Access and manage your downloaded email archives